subashree188/subashree188/README.md

 <h1 align="center">Hi, This is Suba Shree 🙋🏽</h1>
 <b>I'm currently a Junior at SSN College of Engineering majoring in Computer Science, CGPA 8.5, expected to graduate in May 2022.
-Working on projects that got my interest and eager to join an innovative organisation to learn new things.<b>
+Working on projects that got my interest and eager to join an innovative organisation to learn new things & build my skills.<b>

 <h3>Profile Visits 👀</h3>
 <p align="left"> <img src="https://profile-counter.glitch.me/subashree188/count.svg" /></p>